Logo

 The mission of the IB is to develop inquisitive, reflective, and responsible young people who are equipped to face the complex challenges of the modern world with knowledge, ethics, and empathy.

-The Implementation of the IB at Geneva Christian School
+The Implementation of the IB at Escola Cristã Genebra

 Genebra IMG

-The Diploma Programme (DP) is the main highlight of the IB proposal for the high school at Geneva Christian School.
+The Diploma Programme (DP) is the main highlight of the IB proposal for the high school at Escola Cristã Genebra.
 This program provides a balanced and comprehensive education, empowering students to think critically and understand different cultures.

 Diploma Programme (DP): A Global Approach to High School

 The Diploma Programme (DP) is a two-year curriculum for students aged 16 to 19, widely recognized by universities around the world for its academic rigor.
-At Geneva Christian School, the DP will be an essential component of the high school program, enhancing its already robust educational offering.
+At Escola Cristã Genebra, the DP will be an essential component of the high school program, enhancing its already robust educational offering.

 The DP offers students the opportunity to study six subjects in depth, divided into six main groups: